pococms/website/docs/install.md

 # Installing PocoCMS

 **This part is a bit rough.
 Will improve it ASAP.
 Plan is to work up versions for**
-* Homebrew
+* Homebrew tap
-* Chocolately
+* scoop
 * Apt/get?

-## Installing the latest binary
+## Grab the latest binary

 * The easiest way to get PocoCMS is to find the latest version at the [Downloads](https://github.com/pococms/downloads/tree/main/dist) page.

-* Obviously it's best to copy that to your system path.
+  Obviously it's best to copy that to your system path.

 ## Installing from source